-Configuration is the most important feature of an expense management platform.
+The configuration is the most important feature of an expense management platform.
 Every company is different, and the platform needs to be adjustable to your firm’s exact specifications to ensure usability.
-This means every device, employee, and situation needs to be covered for both small business and corporation.
+This means every device, employee, and the situation needs to be covered for both small businesses and corporations.

 Consider whether your company needs to cover an ATO travel allowance or Fringe Benefits Tax on entertainment and what rules will apply to them.
 List all available accounting and payment software to ensure integration with the software suite you already have.
 Make a list of categories important to your business – like payroll, production revenue, invoiced revenue, etc. – and ensure they’re all supported.

 If an expense management platform can’t work with every policy and procedure in your business, then it’s time to look for another platform that will.
 And because your business changes over time, your platform should too.

 Even the most powerful software is useless without proper training on product functionality, that’s why finding a user-friendly platform is crucial.
 A recent survey of HR professionals found $13.5 million is lost every year for every 1000 employees due to ineffective training.